Heteroflow/Heteroflow/README.md

 A copy task performs data transfers in one of the three directions, *host to device* (H2D), *device to device* (D2D), and *device to host* (D2H).
-The following example creates copy tasks that transfer data from the host memory area to a GPU memory block managed by a span task.
+The code below creates copy tasks that transfer data from a host memory area to a GPU memory block managed by a span task.

 ```cpp
 std::string str("H2D data transfers");